Last Updated on March 23, 2022 by Real Men Sow

 Bush varieties are available, but I prefer the trailing vine types, such as the tremendously named Burpless Tasty Green.
 This variety can trail to almost 3 metres and makes for an attractive spectacle in a veg bed.

-Grow Upwards or Let them Trail
+Grow Cucumbers Upwards or Let them Trail

-You can grow them upwards, training the vine against a net or structure, or let the plant take its natural course along the ground.
+You can grow the cucumbers upwards, training the vine against a net or structure, or let the plant take its natural course along the ground.
 I plant the cucumbers in the corners of my raised beds and then guide them to where I want them as the vines begin to sprawl.
 I sometimes use little sticks to help with this, especially if I’m trying to trail them around my pathways.

-How To Grow Cue Plants from Seed
+How To Grow Cucumber Plants from Seed

 The seeds do need a temperature of above 20 degrees to germinate.
 I grew seedlings in pots in my greenhouse, but you could easily do this on a sunny windowsill or under a cold frame.

-Once the seedlings are ready to go out, the cues will happily grow in temperatures around 15 degrees so make great alternatives if you don’t have a space under glass.
+Once the seedlings are ready to go out, the cues will happily grow in temperatures around 15 degrees Celcius so make great alternatives if you don’t have a space under glass.

 I plant out in a recess (like my squashes) so the water stays in and around the plant where it’s needed.
 This also helps me water underneath the leaves rather than on top of them.